Proactive Maintenance of Your Commercial Roof Matters. Here’s Why and How

 Establish a schedule of periodic roof inspections and stick to it.

 For commercial properties, the National Roofing Contractors Association recommends twice a year.
 Spring and fall make sense to find damage that may have occurred during harsh winter blizzards and volatile summer storms.
 In case of extraordinary events like a tornado, nearby fire, break-in and vandalism, or any unexpected occurrence, contact your inspector immediately to take a look.
 Having your facility manager spot-check your roof in between major inspections makes sense as well.

 Know what kind of roofing system is atop your building.

-While many inspection and commercial roof maintenance activities apply to every structure, different systems have some variation in requirements and weaknesses.
+Many inspection and commercial roof maintenance activities apply to every structure.
+But you might have different systems with variations in requirements and weaknesses.
 For example, spray polyurethane foam (SPF) is susceptible to UV deterioration.
 While the gravel layer topping built-up roofing (BUR) can be loosened by severe wind and rain.
 Things like seams that pull apart, gaps between flashings and HVAC vents, and seals around drains and cornices can differ by roofing system.
 Eventually all may weaken and fail over time.
 By creating ponding on flat surfaces, drains blocked by leaves, dirt, waste, trash, or other debris are a problem for every roof.
 Make sure your contractor is knowledgeable about your specific system and its peculiarities.
 You should be too.